highsource/roads-to/README.md

 Graph data only needs to be prepared once.
 In case of large timetables it may need a lot of memory, so `-Xmx16G -Xms1G` is recommended.
-Other recommended GC settings are `-XX:+UseConcMarkSweepGC -XX:+CMSIncrementalMode` and if you want to monitor garbage collection ``.
+Other recommended GC settings are `-XX:+UseConcMarkSweepGC` and if you want to monitor garbage collection with `-XX:+PrintGCDetails -XX:+PrintGCTimeStamps`.

 # Examples